-Physical Appliance (back page reference)
+Unpacking and Connecting the Loadbalancer.org Appliance (back page reference)

-- Remove all packaging - Rack mount the appliance if required - The power supply is an auto sensing unit (100v to 240v) - Connect the power lead from the power socket to the mains or UPS - Connect a network cable from the switch to one of the Ethernet ports typically eth0 but this is not mandatory - If using a two-armed configuration connect another cable to a second Ethernet port typically eth1 but this is not mandatory - For a clustered hardware pair (see page 36), the units must be able to communicate either via network (ucast), via serial cable or both.
+- Remove all packaging - Rack mount the appliance if required - The power supply is an auto sensing unit (100v to 240v) - Connect the power lead from the power socket to the mains or UPS - Connect a network cable from the switch to one of the Ethernet ports typically eth0 but this is not mandatory - If using a two-armed configuration connect another cable to a second Ethernet port typically eth1 but this is not mandatory (N.B. the Enterprise and Enterprise R16 have 2 ports, the MAX and 10G have 4 ports) - For a clustered hardware pair, the units must be able to communicate either via network (ucast), via serial cable or both.
 By default, ucast only is used.
 If serial is preferred or you want to use both methods, connect a serial cable (1 supplied with each appliance) between the two appliances. - N.B.
-If a serial cable is used, Heartbeat must be configured for this using the WUI option: Cluster Configuration > Heartbeat Configuration and enabling 'Serial' - Attach a monitor to the VGA port and keyboard to the USB or PS/2 port - Check mains power is on and press the power switch to start the appliance (the fans should start & front panel LED's should light) - Allow a minute for booting - Refer to page 14 for details on configuring network settings - Refer to page 17 for details on accessing the Web User Interface
+If a serial cable is used, Heartbeat must be configured for this using the WUI option: Cluster Configuration > Heartbeat Configuration and enabling 'Serial' - Attach a monitor to the VGA port and keyboard to the USB or PS/2 port - Check mains power is on and press the power switch to start the appliance (the fans should start & front panel LED's should light) - Allow a minute for booting

 N.B.
-The above image shows the Enterprise MAX, for connecting other models please refer to page 47
+The above image shows the Enterprise MAX, for connecting other models please refer to the Appendix.